MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Region-Union-Methods.md

 ---
-Description: 'This topic lists the Union methods of the Region class.
-For a complete list of methods for the Region class, see Region Methods.' ms.assetid: '2b6fef4a-b95e-4384-a978-d1d5c2c84685'
+Description: This topic lists the Union methods of the Region class.
+For a complete list of methods for the Region class, see Region Methods. ms.assetid: 2b6fef4a-b95e-4384-a978-d1d5c2c84685
-title: 'Region.Union methods'
+title: Region.Union methods
+ms.date: 07/02/2019
 ---

 # Region.Union methods